 This indicates the percent of residents who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the number of times residents are hospitalized per 1,000 days of patient care.
-There is generally a correlation between keeping patients out of the hospital and the quality of long-term care.
+This indicates the number of hospitalizations per 1,000 days of patient care.
+There is generally a correlation between reduced hospitalizations and the overall quality of nursing home care.